 Local Road Standard Bridge Drawings can be used on local roads that are not part of the provincial roadway network.

-- For bridge lengths of 12m or less, a superstructure consisting of Alberta Transportation’s standard SL precast concrete girders is expected to provide an economical solution.
+- For bridge lengths of 12m or less, a superstructure consisting of our standard SL precast concrete girders is expected to provide an economical solution.

 - For longer bridge length demands, a steel girder superstructure using precast concrete deck panels is expected to provide an economical solution.